p-adic equidistribution of CM points: Introduction and statements of the main results

 \subsection{CM points on Shimura curves and their integral models}

-Let $F$ be a totally real field.
-Let $B$ be a quaternion algebra over $F$ whose ramification set $\Sg$ contains all the infinite places but one which we denote by $\sg\colon F\into \R$.
-We may attach to $B$ a tower of Shimura curves $X_{U}/F$, where $U$ runs over compact open subgroups of $B_{\A^{\infty}}^{\ts}:=(B\ot_{\Q}\A^{\infty})^{\ts}$.
-This curve and its canonical integral model were studied by Carayol \cite{carayol}, to which we refer for more details (see also \cite{asian} for a discussion of CM points).
+\lb{sec 11} Let $F$ be a totally real field.
+Let $D$ be a quaternion algebra over $F$ whose ramification set $\Sg$ contains all the infinite places but one, which we denote by $\sg\colon F\into \R$.
+We may attach to $D$ a tower of Shimura curves $X_{U}/F$, where $U$ runs over compact open subgroups of $D_{\A^{\infty}}^{\ts}:=(D\ot_{\Q}\A^{\infty})^{\ts}$ (here $\A^{\infty}$ denotes the finite ad\`eles of $\Q$, whereas $\A$ will denote the ad\`eles).
+This curve and its canonical integral model were studied by Carayol \cite{carayol}, to which we refer for more details (see also \cite[\S 5]{asian} for a discussion of CM points).